 |Year||Applicable Percentage Depreciation Rate||Starting Carrying Value||Depreciation Expense||Ending Carrying Value|

 |10||20.00%||$13,421.77||$2,684.35 + $737.42 special adjustment for final year||$10,000.00|

-That final year adjustment was calculated because the carrying value at the end of the ten-year period would have been $10,737.42 but we know that the salvage value was $10,000.00 and should be the correct ending number.
+The final year adjustment was calculated because the carrying value at the end of the ten-year period would have been $10,737.42 but you know that the salvage value was $10,000.00 and should be the correct ending number.